 During the 2 weeks before your surgery:

 - You may be asked to stop taking drugs that make it harder for your blood to clot.
 These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), blood thinners (such as Warfarin or Clopidogrel) and other drugs.

 - Ask which medicines you should still take on the day of your surgery.

 - If you have diabetes, heart disease, or other medical conditions, your surgeon will ask you to see your provider who treats you for these conditions.

 - Tell your provider if you have been drinking a lot of alcohol, more than 1 drink per day for women or 2 drinks per day for men.

-- If you smoke, try to stop.
+- If you smoke, you should stop.
 Ask your provider for help.
 Smoking can slow down wound and bone healing.
 It will significantly increase your complications after surgery.

 - Always let your provider know about any cold, flu, fever, herpes breakout, or other illness you may have before your surgery.

 - You may want to visit the physical therapist to learn some exercises to do before surgery.
 The physical therapist can also teach you how to correctly use crutches.

 On the day of your surgery: